 Possession of Heroin & Cocaine – Dismissed

-Contact a Rochester Criminal Defense Attorney at King Law to Protect Your Rights
+Contact a Criminal Defense Lawyer at King Law to Protect Your Rights

 Are you considering speaking with a criminal defense attorney regarding your case?
 Now is the time to contact King Law and retain the representation of an aggressive and highly experienced lawyer.
 The firm can investigate every element of your case to ensure that your rights were never infringed upon during the arrest or investigation.